Luflos/Loona-Memory-Game/README.md

 * A timer to score instead of # of guesses and have timer stop when game is over.

 ## Resources
-* Used this page to find how to properly play and pause music. <a href="https://forum.freecodecamp.org/t/how-to-play-mp3-in-the-background-music-automatically/308554l">Click</a>
+* Used this page to find how to properly play and pause music. <a href="https://forum.freecodecamp.org/t/how-to-play-mp3-in-the-background-music-automatically/308554">Click</a>
+* I do not own these pictures and music.
+All were used for educational purposes.